nightscout/cgm-remote-monitor/README.md

 ## Nightscout API

-The Nightscout API enables direct access to your DData without the need for direct Mongo access.
+The Nightscout API enables direct access to your data without the need for Mongo access.
 You can find CGM data in `/api/v1/entries`, Care Portal Treatments in `/api/v1/treatments`, and Treatment Profiles in `/api/v1/profile`.
 The server status and settings are available from `/api/v1/status.json`.